Best CS:GO crosshair

 In fact, changing your crosshair every once in a while can be beneficial if you ask us.
 If you’re completely accustomed to your crosshair’s color and size it might start to blend into the background a bit, whereas using a new color or larger shape might force your brain to start paying attention to the crosshair again.
 We say ‘might’ because everyone is different here.
 There are pros who go for one crosshair and almost never change, and then there are those who change it up every now and again.

-Conclusion: The Best CS:GO Crosshair
+Conclusion: The Best CS2 Crosshair

 If we go by what the professionals use, you should get yourself a small, unobtrusive static crosshair.
 Despite the fact that many aspects of what makes a crosshair good come down to personal preferences, we can definitely see why the pros mostly opt for one specific type of crosshair.
 Once you’ve got the game mechanics into your muscle memory there’s no real need to go for a dynamic crosshair, for example.

 Still, it’s a good idea to experiment with what you like.
-We suggest using the ‘average pro player crosshair’ (code: CSGO-noVpo-yVxWJ-5LKnW-NPScs-K5nQD) as a starting point and work from there so that you can, over time, develop your personal tastes and style when it comes to a CS:GO crosshair.
+We suggest using the ‘average pro player crosshair’ (code: CSGO-noVpo-yVxWJ-5LKnW-NPScs-K5nQD) as a starting point and work from there so that you can, over time, develop your personal tastes and style when it comes to a CS2 crosshair.

 Subscribe